ArrogantGao/Personal_Materials/job_talk/sog_ob.typ

 === Fast Summation Algorithms

 // - the DMK framework to extend your current work to fully adaptive case, to other kernels, to other periodic systems
-- Improving the performanace of our method based on packages such as FINUFFT#footnote(text(12pt)[#link("https://github.com/flatironinstitute/finufft")],) and SCTL#footnote(text(12pt)[#link("https://github.com/dmalhotra/SCTL")],).
+// - Improving the performanace of our method based on packages such as FINUFFT#footnote(text(12pt)[#link("https://github.com/flatironinstitute/finufft")],) and SCTL#footnote(text(12pt)[#link("https://github.com/dmalhotra/SCTL")],).
 // and DUCC#footnote(text(12pt)[#link("https://gitlab.mpcdf.mpg.de/mtr/ducc")],).
-- Extending our work to fully adaptive case, other kernels and other periodic systems based on the DMK framework, and write truly scalable code for simulating large systems.
+- Extending our work to fully adaptive case, other kernels and other periodic systems based on the DMK framework
 - GPU acceleration for the fast algorithms.